What Does Chrysanthemum Flower Mean and Symbolise?

 What is the Cultural Significance of Chrysanthemum Blossom?

 It is called the Chu Hua or the Chinese flower of October and Autumn.
 The blossoms are symbolic of a bountiful harvest and peaceful rest and ease for Chinese farmers.
-The art of Chinese Feng Shui believes that Mums are also said to be harbingers of happiness and loveliness.
+The art of Chinese Feng Shui believes that mums are also said to be harbingers of happiness and loveliness.

 Historical Japanese again regard this as a flower befitting royalty and nobility.
-Late emperors sat on Mum-like thrones and practiced drinking wine with a single petal on the bottom of the glass – for a long and healthy life for the reigning!
+Late emperors sat on mum-like thrones and practiced drinking wine with a single petal on the bottom of the glass – for a long and healthy life for the reigning!

-The Japanese have held a national Chrysanthemum Day since the early 8th century known as the Festival of Happiness.
+The Japanese have held a national chrysanthemum Day since the early 8th century known as the Festival of Happiness.
 Chrysanthemums during the feasts were also symbolic of the sun and its orderly blooming period symbolized perfection.

 What is the Spiritual Influence of Chrysanthemum Floret?

-The essence of Chrysanthemums holds a very deep spiritual influence – especially in homes!
+The essence of chrysanthemums holds a very deep spiritual influence – especially in homes!
 It offers protection in houses while releasing feelings of anger letting the flow of forgiveness in.
 The most powerful influence of Mums is its ability to initiate an optimistic influence during days of gloom and doom.

 Such flowers also bestow longevity of life by infusing vigor, youthful energy, and healthy curiosity in mind and heart.
 It opens the mental clarity for a clearer mind and a more focused sense of thought.